-Sunderland is one of the longest-running seaside airshows: 2021 would have been the 32nd Sunderland International Airshow.
+Sunderland has been one of the longest-running seaside airshows.
 Activities usually start on Friday evening and continue all day Saturday and Sunday, with flying displays and arena events.

 Normally, visitors expect a very good military presence in the air and on the ground with RAF, Army and Navy military villages as well as the usual craft and trade stands.
-However, regrettably the show was cancelled in 2021 because of Covid-19.
+However, regrettably the show was cancelled in 2020 and 2021 because of Covid-19.

-The 2022 show was planned for July but the City Council instead issued a statement about rethinking the events programme and hinting that the airwhow would not figure in it.
+The 2022 show was planned for July but the City Council instead issued a statement about rethinking the events programme and hinting that the airshow would not figure in it.
 The statement is reproduced below.

 Sunderland City Council has announced that it is rethinking its events programme.